How Flies Get Inside Homes In The Fall

 - Check for water leaks and repair any that you find immediately, also repairing any damaged wood.

 If your fly problems persist, or if you think that another pest has caused the fly infestation, it’s important to call in professional pest control experts.
 Quik-Kill Pest Eliminators can eliminate your fly problem, identify and eradicate any other pest problems you may have, and help you to avoid a repeat occurrence in the future.
-Give us a call to discuss your fly elimination needs today.
+Give us a call to discuss your fly elimination needs around your commercial or residential property in Moline and throughout the Quad-City area's.